Crony capitalism: Political viewpoints

 While the problem is generally accepted across the political spectrum, ideology shades the view of the problem's causes and therefore its solutions.
-Political views mostly fall into two camps which might be called the socialist and capitalist critique.
-The socialist position is that crony capitalism is the inevitable result of any strictly capitalist system and thus broadly democratic government must regulate economic, or wealthy, interests to restrict monopoly.
-The capitalist position is that natural monopolies are rare, therefore governmental regulations generally abet established wealthy interests by restricting competition.
+Political views mostly fall into two camps, which might be called the socialist and capitalist critique.
+The socialist position is that crony capitalism is the inevitable result of any strictly capitalist system and thus, broadly democratic government must regulate economic or wealthy interests to restrict monopoly.
+The capitalist position is that natural monopolies are rare; therefore, governmental regulations generally abet established wealthy interests by restricting competition.

 Socialist critique

-Critics of crony capitalism including socialists and anti-capitalists often assert that so-called crony capitalism is simply the inevitable result of any strictly capitalist system.
-Jane Jacobs described it as a natural consequence of collusion between those managing power and trade while Noam Chomsky has argued that the word crony is superfluous when describing capitalism.
+Critics of crony capitalism, including socialists and anti-capitalists, often assert that so-called crony capitalism is simply the inevitable result of any strictly capitalist system.
+Jane Jacobs described it as a natural consequence of collusion between those managing power and trade, while Noam Chomsky has argued that the word crony is superfluous when describing capitalism.
 Since businesses make money and money leads to political power, business will inevitably use their power to influence governments.
 Much of the impetus behind campaign finance reform in the United States and in other countries is an attempt to prevent economic power from being used to take political power.

-Ravi Batra argues that "all official economic measures adopted since 1981 ... have devastated the middle class" and that the Occupy Wall Street movement should push for their repeal and thus end the influence of the super wealthy in the political process which he considers a manifestation of crony capitalism.
+Ravi Batra argues that "all official economic measures adopted since 1981 ... have devastated the middle class" and that the Occupy Wall Street movement should push for their repeal and thus end the influence of the super wealthy in the political process, which he considers a manifestation of crony capitalism.
+According to Marie Gottschalk, an outbreak of crony capitalism that flourished during the neoliberal era and escalated following the Great Recession has perpetuated "enormous structural violence in the United States as poverty, economic inequality, homelessness, and drug overdoses soared; wages stagnated; life expectancy plummeted; and the so-called social safety net was shredded even further."

 Socialist economists, such as Robin Hahnel, have criticized the term as an ideologically motivated attempt to cast what is in their view the fundamental problems of capitalism as avoidable irregularities.
-Socialist economists dismiss the term as an apologetic for failures of neoliberal policy and more fundamentally their perception of the weaknesses of market allocation.
+Socialist economists dismiss the term as an apologetic for failures of neoliberal policy and, more fundamentally, their perception of the weaknesses of market allocation.